Bernedoodle puppies litter

 • To keep them healthy and active, regular exercise is necessary for them, especially in the early years of their life.

-• You can keep them in any type of homes such as a small apartment or a big home with a backyard.
+• You can keep them in any type of home such as a small apartment or a big home with a backyard.

 • They are an attention seeker and love to be cared for and treated as a real family member.

-• Swimming, running, playing, and jogging is their most favorite hobby.
+• Swimming, running, playing, and jogging are their favorite activities.

 • Social with other animals and pets.